 You can make things like cough medicine at home with some honey, ginger and lemon – they have been scientifically proven to be just as effective.

-Check out my favorite recipe for a homemade natural cough syrup.
+Check out my favourite recipe for a homemade natural cough syrup.

 Try your pharmacist